Leiurus abdullahbayrami: Distribution and habitat

-Leiurus abdullahbayrami was found in semi-rigid regions on dry calcareous soils, with short and scattered vegetation, and far from human settlements.
-It is generally found in rocky areas.
-They were found in small holes in stones.
+Leiurus abdullahbayrami can be found in rocky areas with short and scattered vegetation, in semi-arid regions on dry calcareous soils.
+They tend to keep away from human settlements.
 Leiurus abdullahbayrami was found to share the same habitat with Scorpio maurus.

 Diet

 Scorpions will eat anything they can hold onto long enough to paralyze it.
 They can eat enough in one meal to not eat again for weeks or months.
 This means that they can eat small snakes, lizards, or rodents if they can hold onto them long enough to inject their venom and kill them.
 The most common food scorpions eat in the desert is beetles.
 They also eat grasshoppers, Locusts, centipedes, spiders, and ants.
-They catch their prey by catching or crushing it and injecting their poison.
-They are nocturnal creatures because they can be eaten by birds, bats, or mice.
-They tend to eat on nights when there is no full moon so it is darker.
+They hunt their prey by catching or crushing it and then injecting their venom.
+They are nocturnal, and tend to be more active on moonless nights because birds, bats, and mice prey on them.

 Reproduction

-Reproduction in scorpions occurs through sexually reproduction.
+Scorpions reproduce sexually.
 The first phase of the reproduction cycle begins in late spring and early autumn.
 It begins with finding a mate.
 The male will leave his den and begin searching for a mature female.
 The male will dig at the entrance of her den until she appears.
 The combination of pheromones and vibrations are what makes the female appear.
 Once she appears, she is not ready for physical contact with the male, and he calms her by injecting slight doses of his venom into her pedipalp or cephalothorax.
 After this, the male will hold onto her pedipalp and take control of her.
 They will move in all different directions and look like they are dancing in perfect harmony.
 The male then find the perfect place on the ground to deposit his spermatophore, and then he guides the female to stand over it to introduce it to her genital opening.
 After this, the male quickly leaves to avoid being eaten by the female.
 The scorplings are born after 122–277 days, and the mother can deliver 35-87 of them.